TITLE Assistant Director of Campus Recreation-Recreational Sports

 Education: A Bachelor's degree is required; a Master’s degree is preferred.
 A degree with an emphasis in recreational sports management, college student personnel, student affairs, or other related area is preferred.

-Experience: Two years of experience working in recreational sports is required; preference will be given to candidates having experience with direct administrative responsibilities in intramural sports and outdoor recreation programming.
-A strong background in risk management, especially as it relates to intramural sports and outdoor recreation, is preferred.
-Demonstrated knowledge of intramural sports league scheduling and climbing wall management experience is preferred.
+Experience: Two years of experience working in recreational sports is required; preference will be given to candidates having experience with direct administrative responsibilities in intramural sports and registered student organization sport club programs.
+A strong background in risk management, especially as it relates to intramural sports and registered student organization sport clubs, is preferred.
+Demonstrated knowledge of intramural sports league scheduling and registered student organization sport club programs is preferred.

 Skills: Requires effective organizational, management, leadership, communication, and interpersonal skills.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of financial operations is preferred.

-Certifications: Cardiopulmonary resuscitation (CPR), automated external defibrillator (AED), and Wilderness First Aid instructor certifications are required or must be obtained within 90 days of employment.
-A valid Missouri Driver’s License is required or must be obtained within 30 days of employment.
+Certifications: Cardiopulmonary resuscitation (CPR), automated external defibrillator (AED), and First Aid instructor certifications are required or must be obtained within ninety days of employment.
+A valid Missouri Driver’s License is required or must be obtained within thirty days of employment.

 Other: The scope of the position requires attendance at evening and/or weekend activities, meetings, and workshops.

 1. Manages the daily operations of the intramural sports program by developing and maintaining safety and operating procedures, conducting program evaluations and assessments, purchasing and maintaining equipment, and ensuring that staff adhere to and are trained on risk management procedures.

 2. Provides guidance and support for registered student organization sport club programs.

 3. Assists with programs in other areas of Campus Recreation such as fitness and wellness, open recreation, outdoor recreation, aquatics, special events, and general operations, as needed.